djacobow/sdbuf/README.md

 looks for the named item, and fills in a data structure which contains info you can use to make sure the type is what you expected and that you have a large enough buffer to receive the entire payload.
-If `sdb_find` does not find the key in question, an appropriate error will be returned.
+If `sdb_find` does not find the key in question, the returned struct will hav the valid bool set to false and the handle ptr will be null.

 Assuming all is ok, then you can call `sdb_get` which will copy over the data to a receiving buffer.

-On the other hand, if you use the `sdb_get_unsigned()` or `sdb_get_signed()`, you result will be the resturn value and the error parameter (of not null) will be set if the item was not found or if the type was not compatible with the expected return value.
+On the other hand, if you use the `sdb_get_unsigned()` or `sdb_get_signed()`, you result will be the return value and the error parameter (of not null) will be set if the item was not found or if the type was not compatible with the expected return value.